admsmc/data-integrations-guide/docs/data-integrations-modern-best-practices.md

 Validation
 - Validate at ingress against the active registry version; log schema drift with alerts.

+#### Advanced: contract governance
+- Compatibility modes: select per subject (backward for events, full for critical commands); pin and enforce in CI with a registry check step.
+- Deprecation policy: add nullable fields + defaults; never reuse fields for new meanings; remove only after all consumers migrate.
+- Consumer-driven contracts: publish consumer expectations; run nightly to detect breaking changes from producers.
+- Multi-language codegen: generate DTOs from schema (Avro/Protobuf) for TS/Python/Scala to ensure parity; avoid hand-rolled parsers.

 ---

 ## Table design and storage (warehouse/lakehouse)